pH-7/Learning-FAST-for-Devs/README.md

 ![Teach what you learn in order to remember more efficiency](https://media.giphy.com/media/3ohc10nduj1irsuzgA/giphy.gif)

-Now, if your boss (or for a new job) ask you to build a new app or API with a new framework, language or skill you have never used before, you know what learning tricks tp use in order to be excellent and 3 times efficient at it in just a matter of days...
+*Now, if your boss (or for a new job) ask you to build a new app or API with a new framework, language or skill you have never used before, you know what learning tricks to use in order to be excellent and 3 times more efficient at it in just a matter of days...*